adeizaogogo-netizen/portfolio-projects/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------
 ## Project Overview

-For each project README, I include the following to create an overview:
+For each project README, I include the following in an "executive summary" of the project:
 - Business question/problem
 - Dataset source and license
 - SQL dialect used (PostgreSQL, MySQL, SQL Server, BigQuery, etc.)